 Yes, you can sell a house without a realtor in Vermont as FSBO.
 You can opt for a Flat Fee MLS company to get listed on the MLS.
 Check out our rankings for the Best Flat Fee MLS Vermont Companies.

-4. Do I need a lawyer to sell my house privately?
+2. Do I need a lawyer to sell my house in Vermont?

 Vermont is one of several states that require sellers to hire a real estate attorney.
 While they will assist you with the paperwork and legal aspects of the transaction, they will not help you find a buyer or negotiate a great deal.